 We both feel as if we’ve not been able to give our all at Westside because of all that has happened.
 Yet, as Kim and I have talked about what we believe God is doing in our lives, we sense that He is giving us many different experiences and taking us through many valleys so that we can genuinely, knowingly care for the people God has entrusted to us.
 It also seems as if God is reminding us of the frailty of life and our own mortality which has caused us to have a greater focus on living our lives in light of eternity.
 I certainly hope that it makes me a better pastor.

 A week later, we wanted to spend some time as a family doing something fun.
 Finally, Kim’s surgeries and health concerns were behind us.
 We were so proud of our boys!
 They had never complained about the various stresses upon our family for the previous 7 months.
 So, we wanted to go out and just spend a simple day enjoying each other’s company.
-We chose as our destination a place that we had visited plenty of times when I pastored in Princeton – Cave in Rock.
+We chose as our destination a place that we had visited plenty of times when I pastored in Princeton – Cave-in-Rock, Illinois.

 A few days later, on February 2, my Grandpa Ellis passed away.
 He missed his wife (and my Grandma) and he was finally at home with her in the presence of the Lord.
 I attended his funeral a few days later.